Objectives of the Carbon Border Adjustment Mechanism (CBAM)

 Concerned Goods and measured GhG

-The CBAM is meant for any goods but only a few goods are listed right now.
+The CBAM is meant for any goods in the future, but only a few significant ones are listed right now.
+The measured GHG in between brackets.

 - Cement (CO2)